Leading a training project can be scary. But, I’ve got 10 tips to lead a training project kick off like a boss that can make it less daunting.

 #10 End with a recap and go over next steps.

-Sum up what was discussed during the meeting, including the established due dates, who is responsible for what, and next steps.
+Sum up what was discussed during the meeting.
+Include the established due dates, who is responsible for what, and next steps.

 After the meeting, send out a meeting recap with this same information to limit confusion.

-Utilizing these 10 tips can help you kick off any training project like a boss and lay the groundwork for a successful implementation of the training.
+Utilizing these 10 tips can help you kick off any training project like a boss.
+You’ll also lay the groundwork for a successful implementation of the training.

 After kicking off your training project, you will move into instructional design project management.
 Check out the 7 common project management mistakes.